libremente/CMIS_client/README.md

 # Python CMIS Client
-This CMIS client is used to quickly access and perform some operations a CMIS endpoint.
+This CMIS client is used to quickly access a CMIS endpoint and perform some CRUD actions on top of it.

 ## How To
 * Clone this repo.
-* `virtualenv cmis_client`
+* `virtualenv .venv` or use the wrapper
-* `source cmis_clien/bin/activate`
+* `source .venv/bin/activate`
-* `pip install cmislib`
+* `pip install -r requirements.txt`
-* Modify the settings file with the following pattern:
+* Modify the `config.json` file with the following data:
   - repository
   - user
   - password
   - CMIS target folder
-* Run `python cmis_client.py
+* Run `python cmis_connector.py

 ## License
 GPL v3.0

 ## Author
-surfingtime
+libremente
 surf {AT} libremente [DOT] eu